 Section 3C Protection During In-Country Administrative Review

-If you are inside the UK with valid leave to remain when you apply for administrative review, Section 3C of the Immigration Act 1971 extends your existing immigration status while the AR is being considered.
+If you are inside the UK with valid leave when you apply for administrative review, Section 3C of the Immigration Act 1971 extends your existing immigration status while the AR is being considered.
 This means:

 - Your leave continues automatically from the expiry of your original visa until the AR is decided